 Apply it on the stain and allow it to sit for 20-30 minutes.
 Then wipe off the excess cornstarch.
-Make a paste of some good detergent and water.
-Apply it on the stain and allow the garment to soak in warm water or sometime.
+After that, make a paste of some good detergent and water.
+Apply it on the stain and allow the garment to soak in warm water for some time.
 Scrub the stain a bit and then wash the cloth.
 The same method can be used for grease stains as well.

-For ink stains on clothes, apply a mixture of cornstarch and milk on the stain and allow it to dry.
+For ink stains on clothes, apply a mixture of cornstarch and milk to the stain and allow it to dry.
 Then dust off the cornstarch and wash as usual.
 Repeat the process if the stain is still visible.

 2. Treating Oily Skin

 Cornstarch works well on oil.
-If you have oily skin, apply little cornstarch powder for a few minutes.
+If you have oily skin, apply a little cornstarch powder for a few minutes.
 It will soak up the excess oil.
 Then wash your face.
 It is somewhat similar to the method of using cornstarch for oil stains since both of them are related to oil.

-3. Get relief from Sunburn
+3. Get Relief from Sunburn

 4. Polish for Silver Stuff

-5. Smoothen the surface of playing cards
+5. Smoothen the Surface of Playing Cards

-With use, the playing cards become sticky.
+With use, playing cards can become sticky.
 To make them smooth and easy to use again, put them in some polythene or cloth bag, also add cornstarch powder in that bag and then shake the bag after closing it.
 The cornstarch will reach every portion of the cards.
 Remove the cards and dust off the cornstarch.
-Your problem is solved!

-6. Make finger paint
+6. Make Finger Paint

 You can make finger paint using cornstarch.
-Heat a mixture of cornstarch and water until it gets thick like a paint.
+Heat a mixture of cornstarch and water until it gets thick like paint.
 Add food color of your choice and your homemade finger paint is ready.

-7. Window cleaner
+7. Window Cleaner

-You can even add it to your store bought cleaner to enhance its performance.
+You can even add it to your store-bought cleaner to enhance its performance.
 Add up to one tablespoon in your store-bought cleaner and shake well before use.

-8. Homemade spray starch
+8. Homemade Spray Starch

 You must be using spray starch to get your clothes neatly pressed.
 So why not save money by making one at home itself!
 Mix around 1 teaspoon of cornstarch in 1 liter of water.
 Mix and fill it up in the spray bottle.

-10. Treating stains on the carpet
+10. Treating Stains on the Carpet

 You can use it for treating oil and grease stains on carpets.